-The importance and contribution of air, land, water and ecosystems to the social, economic and cultural well-being and health of people and the community are recognised in the management of those resources.
+The importance and contribution of air, land, and water and ecosystems to the social, economic and cultural well-being and health of people and of-the community are recognised in the management and, where applicable, allocation of those resources.

-Mauri particularly the mauri of fresh and coastal waters is sustained and, w it has been depleted, natural resources and processes are enhanced to replenish mauri.
+Mauri particularly the mauri of fresh and coastal waters is sustained and, where it has been depleted, natural resources and processes are enhanced to replenish mauri.